-Deposits decreased \$9.8 million, or 3.7%, to \$253.6 million at December 31, 2019 from \$263.4 million at December 31, 2018 primarily due to the loss of interest rate sensitive municipal deposits.
+Deposits increased \$49.8 million, or 19.6%, to \$303.4 million at December 31, 2020 from \$253.6 million at December 31, 2019.
+This increase was the result of many factors, including an increase in municipal deposits and PPP loan proceeds.
+In addition, travel restrictions and business closures related to the COVID-19 pandemic and government stimulus are causing a higher rate of savings and considerably lower spending habits among consumers.
 The Delaware National Bank's local deposit market is very competitive, and The Delaware National Bank will at times lose deposits to financial institutions paying the highest and most attractive interest rates and terms.
 If needed, management believes it can raise The Delaware National Bank's interest rates to attract new funds or retain existing deposits.
 In addition, The Delaware National Bank has an agreement with the Federal Home Loan Bank of New York for cash advances, should it need additional funds for loan originations or other purposes.